itzg/docker-minecraft-server/docs/types-and-platforms/server-types/bukkit-spigot.md

           TYPE: SPIGOT
     ```

-!!! failure "GetBukkit"

-    As of September 2023, the provider of pre-built Bukkit/Spigot server jars, [GetBukkit](https://getbukkit.org/), seems to be dead.
-Please switch to [Paper](paper.md) or [build from source](#build-from-source)

 If the downloaded server jar is corrupted, set `FORCE_REDOWNLOAD` to "true" to force a re-download during next container startup.
 After successfully re-downloading, you should remove that or set to "false".

 If you are hosting your own copy of Bukkit/Spigot you can override the download URLs with: